What are the taxes paid by a foreigner in France?

 Your tax domicile is considered in France if you've made your major investments there.

-Likewise, if the headquarters of your affairs, from which you administer your property, is in France.
+Similarly, if the seat of your business, from where you administer your property, is in France.

-For income tax purposes, France shall mean the following territories:
+For income tax purposes, France means the following territories:

-One international convention concluded between France and a foreigner country may lay down different rules.
-If necessary, also check with the tax authorities of the foreigner concerned.
+One international convention concluded between France and a foreigner country may provide for different rules.
+If necessary, check your situation with the tax authorities of the foreigner concerned.

-If you are resident in France and your spouse or partner of Civil partnerships: titleContent has his tax domicile outside France (in the application of a tax treaty), you have to report the following income:
+If you live in France and your spouse or partner Civil partnerships: titleContent to his tax domicile outside France (in application of a tax treaty), you must report the following income:

-- Your income and that of the children and dependants who have their home in France
+• Your income and that of children and dependants who have their domicile in France

-- The French source income of your Civil partnership or partner domiciled outside France (provided that the tax is attributed to France by the tax treaty).
+• The income from a French source of your spouse or partner of Civil partnerships domiciled outside France (provided that the tax is attributed to France by the tax convention).

 It depends on your situation: